Report income and expenses from farming on Schedule F.

 To get you started with preparing your Schedule F using OLT.com, first gather your information regarding to your farm income, such as expense and sales receipts, depreciation schedules, or any other information pertaining to your farm income.

-If you don't have a tax account with OLT.com, the first thing to do is create an account from our homepage.
+If you don't have a tax account with OLT.com, the first thing to do is create an account from our homepage (click o "start now").

 Answer the initial questions regarding your farm, such as name of proprietor and principal product.
 If you produce more than one product, select the product that produces the most income.